 For the ultimate relaxing holiday with family and friends, try Houseboating with Green and Gold Houseboats.
 Cruising along the magnificent Murray River, or pulled up at quiet scenic locations makes for an unforgettable break, far from the stresses of the modern day world.

-Accommodation is also available within the Waikerie perimeter for those wishing to explore by more traditional means - The Waikerie Hotel-Motel, Kirriemuir Motel and Cabins, the Waikerie Caravan Park or self-contained Accommodation Cottages - 1920 B&B, Roonka River Front Accommodation, Salter's Station, Wigley Flat Retreat, The Cottage at Ramco, Gilgen’s Country River Retreat and Riversleigh Lagoon Cottage all offer friendly, professional services to make your holiday everything you could want and more.
-The shopping centre will service all your needs with country cafés and the Waikerie Club to enjoy a light lunch or simply relax with a coffee.
+Accommodation is also available within the Waikerie perimeter for those wishing to explore by more traditional means - The Waikerie Hotel Motel, Kirriemuir Motel and Cabins, the Waikerie Holiday Park or self-contained Accommodation Cottages - 1920 B&B, Roonka River Front Accommodation, Salter's Station, Wigley Flat Retreat, The Cottage at Ramco, Gilgen's Country River Retreat and Riversleigh Lagoon Cottage all offer friendly, professional services to make your holiday everything you could want and more.
+The shopping centre will service all your needs with country cafés including Cafe on McCoy and the Waikerie Club to enjoy a light lunch or simply relax with a coffee.

 Eco-tourism at its best is seen at nearby Gluepot Reserve, a Bird Watchers Paradise and the world famous Banrock Station Wine and Wetland Centre is most certainly not to be missed.
 Sit on the deck, sample a wine, enjoy a light lunch or walk the wetlands trail.
 A Bird Watcher’s Trail is available from the VIC and on this website.

 The Rainmoth Art Gallery is fully staffed by friendly volunteers offering local information for the tourists and showcases a variety of stunning exhibitions of art and craft.
-Nearby, Havenhand Chocolate Factory and Café features quality Riverland Fruit Chocolates, light lunches and morning/afternoon teas overlooking the fantastic Waikerie Riverfront.
 Illalangi Gourmet Foods offers tastings of local produce, extra virgin olive oil and a range of exquisite local gifts for sale.

 For the active, The Waikerie Golf and Country Club is famous for its 18 hole Bunkerless Golf Course and Gliding from the Waikerie Gliding Club, Horseriding at Benson Park or Bush Safaris with Rex Ellis are available by appointment.
 The Cliff-top Walk with Lookout and the Hart Lagoon Walking Trail are excellent walking trails.
 The RSL Club, Machinery Museum, National Trust Museum, Waikerie Toy Museum and Historical Walk or Drive ensures all interests are catered for.